What is not to love about arugula?

 For best results, grow in the spring or fall; it loves cool weather.

 Various sizes of seed packets are available from Eden Brothers.

 This wild selection has a more refined, less bitter flavor and makes for a lovely garnish.

 It’s also one of the few cultivars that perform well during warm weather and makes an excellent option for southern gardeners.
 It’s a tender perrennial in the right climate zones.

 ‘Red Streaked’ is a colorful selection that brings a pop of color into an otherwise green pallet.
 The traditional oak-leaf shaped, toothed leaves are punctuated with maroon veins.

 Luckily, it’s bite is not as bad as its bark as it’s one of the milder offerings.

 ‘Red Dragon’ does best in the cooler weather of fall and spring.
 Harvest the younger leaves at two to three inches and leave the center intact for the plant to regenerate.

-This ‘slow bolt’ cultivar as wider, fuller leaves than most others with distinct peppery flavor that can be describes almost spicy.
+‘Slow Bolt’ has wider, fuller leaves than most other cultivars with distinct peppery flavor that can be described as almost spicy.